jamiehenzy/Genome_analysis_Explore/Batch_headings.md

 # Command
 ```
--J is the jobname; name it whatever you like. -N is the number of nodes you're requesting and -n is the number of threads. -o gives the form of the output file, which in this case will say "output_" followed by the job ID# assigned to the task.
-Likewise, -e gives the form of the output file.
++ -J is the jobname; name it whatever you like
++ -N is the number of nodes you're requesting
++ -n is the number of threads
++ -o gives the form of the output file, which in this case will say "output_" followed by the job ID# assigned to the task
++ -e gives the form of the output file

 After saving the script, run it with the command: